bedbugs-bit/Ticket-Booking-Web-App/README.md

 ## Admin Credentials for login in the Booking App and managing events.

-For testing the admin functionalities locally, you can use the following credentials:
+For testing the admin functionalities locally, you can use the following credentials to login into the Booking application admin panel:

 -   Email: `admin@example.com`
 -   Password: `password`